 “Economic development” refers to what we do — our policies, plans and practices — to create a good standard of living for our people.
 The ongoing aim is to improve the economic well-being and quality of life in West Virginia.

-State government agencies such as the West Virginia Development Office and its parent West Virginia Department of Commerce play key roles in the process of economic development.
+State government agencies such as the West Virginia Department of Economic Development and its parent West Virginia Department of Commerce play key roles in the process of economic development.
 These state agencies:

 - Support entrepreneurship within the state